-The approach Dr. Wells uses is the bullhorn upper lip lift.
+The approach Dr. Wells and Dr. Soni-Kalma use is the bullhorn upper Lip Lift.
 It involves making a gull wing shaped incision directly under the nose where it meets the upper lip.
 This is also known as a sub-nasal upper lip lift, since the incision is placed below the nose.
-Refer to ths diagram which shows the shape of the incision.
+Refer to this diagram which shows the shape of the incision.
 You can see that it looks like a bullhorn shape or gull wing shape.
 Incisions follow the natural shape of the area just below the nose, which easily hides your scar.
 The area of skin within the bullhorn incision is removed, lifted and edges sutured together in the deep layers of the skin to reduce visibility of the suture line.

 Lip Lift recovery is approximately 5-7 days before sutures are removed and swelling decreases.
 You will experience a moderate amount of swelling the first 72 hours, treated with cold compresses.
 Pain is minimal and controlled with oral pain reliever.
 The procedure is outpatient, performed in our in-house surgical suite, and takes about two hours.